 One thing we did want to clarify, since it’s often a question to farmers doing CSA and farmers markets, is how we decide what goes into the CSA share versus what goes to market (we do one farmers market and sell a little wholesale in addition to the CSA).
 Different farms do this differently, but we figure it out this way… First, in the winter, we plan out what we would ideally like every box of the CSA season to look like, down to the size of every bunch of vegetables we hope to include!
 Then we also make a guess at what we think we might sell that week at markets (this is harder since the weather on market day really impacts sales).
 We accumulate all this information in a huge spreadsheet and then tally up all the counts, divide them out into different plantings of crops, and then do all the work of growing and cultivating and harvesting them.

 The idea of CSA is that the farmer and customer share in the risk, but also share in the reward.
 Because you each are committing to share the risk, we strive to give our CSA first shot at the produce.
-If we know quantities are short, we make sure the CSA gets their share first (for instance, the last two years we were short on potatoes so we just never had them at the summer farmers market, and one year, we only sold tomatoes for one week at market, since we needed all the rest of the crop for the CSA!).
+If we know quantities are short, we make sure the CSA gets their share first (for instance, one year we were short on potatoes so we just never had them at the farmers market, and another year, we only sold tomatoes for one week at market, since we needed all the rest of the crop for the CSA!).
 However, if we are super short on something and don’t have enough of it for the whole CSA, we might just send that to market (for example, the first week we had melons last year, there were only 5 so we just took them to market rather than giving you each a tiny slice of melon!).
 If we have a ton of produce, we definitely want to share the reward of a big harvest, so we try to distribute extra (did we make any of you tired of carrots or beans last year?).